barisonen/Basic-Thread-Example/README.md

-Code is not mine, its here for me just to practice and remember.
+Code is not mine, its here for me to just to practice and remember.